eugenechertikhin/gfm/README.md

 # File Manager

-Another one try to develope midnight commander clone in golang.
+Another one try to develop midnight commander clone in golang.

 ## Command line parameters